micropython/micropython/index.rst

 What is CircuitPython?
 ----------------------

-**CircuitPython** is an open source derivative of `MicroPython <https://micropython.org>`_ for use on educational development boards designed and sold by `Adafruit <https://adafruit.com>`_.
-Adafruit CircuitPython features unified Python core APIs and a growing list of drivers of that work with CircuitPython.
+**CircuitPython** is an *education friendly* open source derivative of `MicroPython <https://micropython.org>`_.
+CircuitPython supports use on educational development boards designed and sold by `Adafruit <https://adafruit.com>`_.
+Adafruit CircuitPython features unified Python core APIs and a growing list of drivers of that work with it.

 What boards use CircuitPython?
 ------------------------------